 Tomorrow our friend Dawn flies in to meet up with us here in Flagstaff.
 She’ll spend the next 10 days with us as we celebrate her birthday with an epic trip to the Grand Canyon and the “Mighty 5”National Parks in Utah (Zion, Bryce, Arches, Capitol Reef, and Canyonlands).

 Since we’ll be doing lots of hiking, biking, and climbing I wanted to prep some “power meals” for us.
 So our first stop in Flagstaff was a Walmart where we did a massive grocery haul.
 I spent the rest of the evening chopping and cooking veggies, eggs, etc. I’m making things like sweet potato hash, baked oatmeal squares, and quinoa salad.
 Hopefully that will keep us fueled along the way.
 Not to mention that there aren’t really any restaurants or grocery stores in that area and Jimbo is not too keen on the idea of going hungry (food is always his #1 priority)!

 On the agenda tomorrow: laundry!

-* Stayed in the parking lot of an Outback Steakhouse because the Cracker Barrel across the street was full.
+We stayed in the parking lot of an Outback Steakhouse because the Cracker Barrel across the street was full.
 (There were probably 15 RV’s parked over there!)
 I guess a lot of people stay a night in Flagstaff on their way to the Grand Canyon.
-Jimbo had to change out the trailer battery because the old one was pretty much dead.
+Jimbo had to change out the trailer battery because the old one was pretty much dead and so our fridge won’t stay cold.
 The nice guy at Interstate Batteries recommended we switch to two 12v golf cart batteries.